nus-cs2103-AY2324S1/ip/docs/README.md

 Example: priority 1 #high marks the priority of the first task on the list as high.

+### Clearing tasks: clear

+Clears all tasks in the list.

+Format: clear

 ### Exiting: bye

 Exits the programme.